What to Expect on LASIK Surgery Day

 - The flap is folded back into proper position where it begins to heal immediately.

-- You will then rest in our pre-op suite and Dr. Selid will perform one final check of your eyes.
+- You will then rest in our post-op suite and Dr. Selid will perform one final check of your eyes.

 - When Dr. Selid gives the ok, you will be free to have a friend drive you home so you can rest.